 Play Therapy: When younger children live through a traumatic event, they may not have the ability to vocalize their emotions.
 Play therapy may be used to help children who are unable to cope with the trauma in a more direct route.
 One of our therapists will use games, drawings, and other methods to help younger children process their traumatic memories and experiences.

 Family Therapy: PTSD affects the family as a whole, so including loved ones is vital to any child who is in our care.
-We hold family sessions no less than one time per month, and these sessions focus primarily upon the child’s progress.
+We hold family sessions no less than one time per month, and these sessions focus primarily on the child’s progress.
 We’ll work with you to promote positive interactions, develop coping skills, and help you learn to help your child as he or she is learning to cope with PTSD.

 Medications: While there are no drugs that can treat post-traumatic stress disorder, if the symptoms of the disorder are severe, your child’s pediatrician may recommend a short course of anti-anxiety agents or antidepressants to help stabilize your child’s symptoms so that he or she can best engage in the therapeutic process.